 - 3.1.6 Cost of new equipment for implementing the project can be charged to the project account.
 In general, hire-purchase of equipment is not allowed.
 If the new equipment is to be shared among different projects with its cost charged on a pro-rata basis under each project, the lead applicant and co-applicant(s), if any, are required to maintain a record on the usage of the equipment by the concerned projects for cost allocation purpose.
-Maintenance cost of the existing equipment can be charged against the project account on a pro-rata basis if a record on the usage of the equipment is properly maintained. - 3.1.7 Specifically, project funds cannot be used to cover - - (a) charges/time cost for use of existing equipment owned by the lead applicant and/or co-applicant(s); - (b) depreciation/amortisation or provisions not representing actual expenses incurred; and - (c) general office and IT equipment. - 3.1.8 Subject to ITC's prior approval and the following general principles, any piece of equipment for the project purchased using the project funds may be installed in the facilities of co-applicant(s) and/or supporting parties located outside Hong Kong - - (a) the equipment remains under the ownership of the lead applicant for at least two additional years thereafter; - (b) the equipment is installed in a university or a public research institution (not a private company); and - (c) the cost of the equipment concerned should not account for a dominant part of
+Maintenance cost of the existing equipment can be charged against the project account on a pro-rata basis if a record on the usage of the equipment is properly maintained. - 3.1.7 Specifically, project funds cannot be used to cover - - (a) charges/time cost for use of existing equipment owned by the lead applicant and/or co-applicant(s), if any; - (b) depreciation/amortisation or provisions not representing actual expenses incurred; and - (c) general office and IT equipment. - 3.1.8 Subject to ITC's prior approval and the following general principles, any piece of equipment for the project purchased using the project funds may be installed in the facilities of co-applicant(s) and/or supporting parties located outside Hong Kong - - (a) the equipment remains under the ownership of the lead applicant for at least two additional years thereafter;

-&lt;sup>2 Local/overseas training, study/trade mission and field trip are normally not allowed unless otherwise fully justified.
+&lt;sup>3 Travelling if fully justified and at reasonable cost (e.g. economy class fare only if applicable) that are of direct relevance to the project can be included in the budget subject to a cap of no more than 5% of the total amount of funds requested from the ITF.
 These should be itemised and put under the category of "Other Direct Costs" in the budget of the application proposal for ITC's approval.
-The number of participants should be limited to no more than one person from the project team, members of which shall be from the lead applicant or the co-applicant(s).
-Any travelling expenses incurred for such purposes should account for no more than 5% of the total amount of funds requested from the MRP and cover the cost of economy class fares (if any) incurred by project team members.
+Unless exceptionally justified, the number of participant per trip should be limited to no more than one person from the project team, members of which shall be from the lead applicant and/or the co-applicant(s) (if applicable).

-the equipment budget (in general, the total cost of all equipment to be installed outside Hong Kong should be less than 25% of the total equipment budget, as a substantial part of the R&D activities is required to be conducted in Hong Kong).

-- 3.1.9 Where necessary, ITC may require the lead applicant to transfer any equipment costing HK\$500,000 or above purchased under the project to the Government or another party within a period of two years after project completion. - 3.1.10 As a general rule, the lead applicant is required to keep all equipment costing less than HK\$500,000 purchased for the project for at least two years after project completion or termination of the project agreement and should make such equipment available for ITC and the Director of Audit's inspection upon request.
+- (b) the equipment is installed in a university or a public research institute (not a private company); and - (c) the cost of the equipment concerned should not account for a dominant part of the equipment budget (in general, the total cost of all equipment to be installed outside Hong Kong should be less than 25% of the total equipment budget, as a substantial part of the R&D activities is required to be conducted in Hong Kong). - 3.1.9 Where necessary, ITC may require the lead applicant to transfer any equipment costing HK\$500,000 or above purchased under the project to the Government or another party within a period of two years after project completion or termination. - 3.1.10 As a general rule, the lead applicant is required to keep all equipment costing less than HK\$500,000 purchased for the project for at least two years after project completion or termination of the project agreement and should make such equipment available for ITC and the Director of Audit's inspection upon request.